Blondshell

-Sabrina Mae Teitelbaum, better known as Blondshell, is an American indie rock singer, songwriter and musician based in Los Angeles, California.
-Following an early pop-leaning career under the name BAUM, Teitelbaum debuted Blondshell in June 2022 with the single "Olympus".
+Sabrina Mae Teitelbaum (born April 28, 1997), better known as Blondshell, is an American indie rock singer, songwriter and musician based in Los Angeles, California.
+Following an early pop-leaning career under the name BAUM, she debuted as Blondshell in June 2022 with the single "Olympus".
 She has toured with acts including Suki Waterhouse, Horsegirl, and Porridge Radio and has performed at South by Southwest, Austin City Limits Music Festival, and on The Tonight Show Starring Jimmy Fallon.
-Her self-titled debut album was released on April 7, 2023 via Partisan Records, receiving positive reviews.
+Her self-titled debut album was released on April 7, 2023, via Partisan Records, receiving positive reviews.

 Early life

 Teitelbaum was born in New York City to Doug Teitelbaum, chairman of NJOY, and grew up in Midtown Manhattan.
 Her father is Jewish while her birth mother converted to Judaism; the family attended a Reform synagogue and celebrated Jewish holidays, and Teitelbaum received a bat mitzvah.
 She was largely raised by her father, as her birth mother was not present during her childhood and died in January 2018.
-Her maternal grandfather is hedge fund manager Randall Smith.
+Her maternal grandfather is the billionaire pioneer of vulture capitalism, Randall Smith.
 She has two siblings, an older sister and a twin brother, as well as two step-siblings from her father's second marriage.
 Growing up, she often watched the show Curb Your Enthusiasm and the stand-up comedy of Sarah Silverman.